thebjorn/dkjs/README.md

 2. install yarn from https://yarnpkg.com/en/
 3. then
 ```
-cd dkjs
+cd dkdj
 yarn
 webpack
 ```

-To develop dkjs, use `webpack --watch` instead.
+To develop dkdj, use `webpack --watch` instead.

 To build a production version run `inv build -f`